Overview of the Consolidated Flat Tax (with Double Taxation)

 Consolidated Flat Tax does eliminate all tax allowances except for a Consolidated Flat Tax allowance

-UBI amount is near the minimum wage of a 40 hour week after tax
+UBI amount is near the minimum wage of a 40 hour week after tax (80% of wage)

 Because a 32 total hour week is so desirable